Sidney Wallingford: Postwar service

 Wallingford was brought back to the Air Board in 1945, as the Member for Supply, serving in this capacity until 1946.
 The following year he attended the Imperial Defence College and then returned to the Air Board as Member for Personnel.
 In the 1951 New Year Honours, Wallingford was appointed a Companion of the Order of the Bath.
 This recognition was unusual in that it was normally limited to RNZAF officers who had served as the Chief of Air Staff and thus held a higher rank than Wallingford, who was still an air commodore.
 In early 1952, Wallingford commanded a task force headquartered at Clark House in Hobsonville that was tasked with preparing for the deployment of RNZAF units in the event of hostilities.

 Later life

 Wallingford ended his career in the RNZAF in 1954, retiring with his wife to Rotorua.
 His final years were spent at Opito Bay, near Whitianga.
 He died there on 25 July 1978.

-A street in the Hobsonville Point community, in Auckland, is named for him.
+A street in Hobsonville, in Auckland, is named for him.
 His son was also in the RNZAF, serving in the Vietnam War and commanding No. 14 Squadron.